 Brainstorming at home may help keep you away from those tempting store shelves, too.
 Just make sure you turn off Amazon’s one-click purchasing if you’re going to do a little internet window shopping. 😉

 While not buying what you don’t need has to do with buying things for you, not going overboard has to do with buying things for other people.

 As you’re perusing the shelves for the perfect gift(s) for your friends and family, it can (it will?) be very tempting to get just one more thing because “the sale is so good.”
 After all, what’s the harm in going a little over on your spending if you can find something that is an incredible deal?

 If you have 10 people on your list and you were to spend an extra $5 dollars on each of them, that’s $50 extra.
 It may not sound like much to some of you, but imagine being a single parent trying to get a few gifts for your kids and being tempted by that one extra deal.
 It can add up fast!

 Instead, set a hard limit on the amount you want to spend on each person and don’t go over.
-Treat it like a cash only budget.
+Treat it like a cash-only budget.
 Once you hit that peak of the budget, there isn’t any more to spend.

-If you find that you have a buck or two leftover after finding the perfect gift, grab a candy bar off the shelf to finish up.
+If you find that you have a buck or two left over after finding the perfect gift, grab a candy bar off the shelf to finish up.
 You can also try and go to the dollar section or dollar store and get them a couple of items.
 Or just leave it at the few bucks leftover.

 There were a couple of years in my younger days when I would go shopping early in the morning on Black Friday.
-I remember getting to Best Buy and hour and a half before they opened and the line to get in was already around the building.
+I remember getting to Best Buy an hour and a half before they opened and the line to get in was already around the building.